StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 {% tabs %}
 {% tab title="Monitor STJ definition" %}
 To supply a value to the `telemetryQuery` parameter defined in the monitor function, the monitor STJ definition would look something like the following.
-Note that the provided `value` must utilize the StackState Telemetry Script API and evaluate to a telemetry query, otherwise it will not pass the argument validation that is performed before the function execution begins.
+Note that the provided `value` must utilize the StackState Telemetry Script API and evaluate to a telemetry query, otherwise it won't pass the argument validation that is performed before the function execution begins.

 ```json
 ...